-The projection of payroll, UAL, normal cost rates, UAL Rate, ARC and Funding Ratios follows for the baseline assumptions.
-Since the HSPRS Administrative Board has not yet adopted a new funding policy, we have shown the results under the current funding policy.
-However, for comparative purposes, we have calculated the projection results using a similar approach to the PERS Plan of a stable contribution rate.
-Please note that contributions from SB 2659 are assumed to continue to provide an additional \$3,600,000 annually throughout the projection period under all scenarios.
+The projection of payroll, UAL, Employer normal cost rates, UAL Rate, Total Rate and Funding Ratios follows for the baseline assumptions as per the Funding Policy.
+Please note that contributions from SB 2659 and HB 1015 are assumed to continue to provide an additional \$3,400,000 annually throughout the projection period under all scenarios.
 These dollars are in addition to the employer contributions as a percent of payroll shown below.
-In addition, the projection results using different long-term investment return assumptions (7.75% and 7.50%) are included.
+In addition, the projection results using different long-term investment return assumptions for future valuaitons (7.75% and 7.50%) are included.

-Baseline Projection Results (Current Funding Policy) (\$000's)
+Baseline Projection Results (\$000's)